 This course examines medicine, not from a scientific or professional view, but from a specifically humanistic approach.
 Using essays, films, fiction, poetry and plays, we will aim to make explicit the moral values most deeply held by practitioners in the healing professions.
 What other kinds of values can get in the way of those most deeply held aims?
 What are the responsibilities of a medical professional in today?s society?
 What are the sources of those responsibilities?
 The course will focus both on professional and personal dilemmas and will help students think through some moral problems that are likely to confront them in their professional and personal lives.
 The class should also help prepare students to navigate through the tough moral issues they are likely to face, either as a medical professional, a citizen, a parent, a child of parents, or as potentially a sick person themselves.
 This class proposes to grant students the reflective time to read some of the most eloquent authors on suffering, caretaking, and sickness (for example, Oliver Sacks, Jerome Groopman, Susan Sontag, Leo Tolstoy, Virginia Woolf, Tony Kushner, Tracy Kidder, Perri Klass, etc.) and to express their reflections on these resources in effective communication.
 Recommended Background: PY/RE 1731 or an introductory level literature course.

-Cat.
-I The purpose of this course is to expose students to somewhat more advanced or specialized study in religion.
+The purpose of this course is to expose students to somewhat more advanced or specialized study in religion.
 The focus will vary, but the material will be drawn from a particular religious thinker, a particular religious tradition or a particular historical or contemporary problem.
-Suggested background: three other courses in religion.
+The topical theme of the class will be provided as a modified course title in the course description posted online.
+RE 3721 may be taken only once for credit.

 Cat.
 I This course will examine in depth selected problems in ethical theory and social philosophy.
 The specific content or emphasis will be determined by the instructor.
 Suggested background: knowledge of either RE/PY 2731 or PY 2712.